 By allowing your customers to speak with you in real-time through live chat, you not only meet their growing demands, but you also gain a competitive advantage.
 The same goes for job seekers.
 Today’s candidates are more digitally savvy and expect a seamless experience enabled by digital technology, much like they're experiencing with online retail.

-More than ever before, diverse applicants in the modern workplace seek to work within spaces that unlock creativity, increase productivity, deliver fulfillment, and foster a sense of connection with their company's mission and purpose.
+More than ever before, diverse applicants in the modern workplace seek to work within spaces that unlock creativity, increase productivity, deliver fulfilment, and foster a sense of connection with their company's mission and purpose.
 You can convey this most effectively via your job ads and begin your diverse talent acquisition journey at the very beginning of the recruitment funnel.

 By implementing the findings from our in-depth analysis of over 2,000 questions posed by over 1,000 diverse candidates, alongside our survey of 200 HR leaders, you can scale-up and improve the efficiency of your job application process.
 Give your diverse candidates the specific content they seek, delivered through storytelling—and make it scalable!